AmadeusITGroup/xjs/syntaxes/README.md

 To view the text mate scope, use **Developer: Inspect TM Scopes** in the command palette

-The XJS grammar is generated from the TypeScript grammar through the *src/xjs-grammar/ts-grammar* script.
-To update the grammar, simply modify *ts-grammar.ts* and run `bash generate-and-deploy.bash` (or `yarn grammar`)
+The XJS grammar is generated from the TypeScript grammar through the *src/tm-grammar/xjs-grammar* script.
+To update the grammar, simply modify files in the *tm-grammar* directory and run `bash generate-and-deploy.bash` (or `yarn grammar`)

 ## Shortcuts